enix/topomatik/README.md

 # Topomatik

-Topomatik automatically reflects your underlying infrastructure in Kubernetes node topology annotations, because manually updating topology is about as fun as untangling holiday lights. 🎄
+Topomatik automatically reflects your underlying infrastructure in Kubernetes node topology annotations, because manually updating topology is about as fun as untangling holiday lights 🎄

 Learn more about topology in Kubernetes: